 Particularly for brands offering a service (banks, marketing services, etc.), regular reports can be a very useful email marketing tool.
 This is true not only because they reflect the positive benefits of the service (“look how much your account has grown!”), but also because they are highly likely to be opened, and thus present an excellent opportunity to market other products/services your brand may offer.

-Recognizing customer milestones is beneficial for similar reasons, as well as because they demonstrate that your brand is paying attention to the subscriber and their progress.
+Recognizing customer milestones is beneficial for similar reasons.
+They demonstrate that your brand is paying attention to the subscriber and their progress.

-In cases like a product which was out of stock when a customer attempted to purchase it followed up with an “item back in stock!” email, the benefits of such emails are pretty self-explanatory.
+In cases like a product that was out of stock when a customer attempted to purchase it followed up with an “Item back in stock!” email, the benefits of such emails are pretty self-explanatory.

-Who knows why that cart or browsing session was abandoned?
-Maybe an emergency came up, maybe the kids wanted their lunch, maybe the prospect just got distracted.
-Sending an email reminding the prospect that they forgot to complete their purchase could be just the ticket to closing the sale.
+Who knows why they abandoned that cart or browsing session?
+Maybe they had an emergency, maybe the kids wanted their lunch, or maybe the prospect just got distracted.
+Sending an email reminding the prospect they forgot to finish their purchase could help close the sale.

-People are busy these days.
-Also: attention spans are shrinking.
-In the digital age, it is easy to get lost in the shuffle.
+People are busy these days, and attention spans are shrinking.
+In the digital age, it’s easy to get lost in the shuffle.
 The all-encompassing passion with which a consumer is researching your product today can fade to a distant memory in a matter of hours.

 But don’t cry.
 Reminding a subscriber you haven’t heard from in a while why they fell in love with you in the first place could rekindle that fire.
 Even if the odds of getting someone to re-engage with your brand is slim, it’s still worth a try, right?

 Beyond the types of behavior-triggered emails we’ve just covered, there are many more.
-Each industry, product, and service should have its own custom-made schedule of such emails to maximize the revenue potential of the email dialogue and build the kinds of customer relationships which stand the test of time.
+Each industry, product, and service should have its own custom-made schedule of such emails.
+This will help maximize the revenue potential of the email dialogue and build customer relationships that last.